Start9Labs/documentation/site/source/support/faq/faq-services.rst

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 You will need to tell your browser to treat .onion URLs as a "secure context".
 You will need to follow this guide to configure :ref:`Tor on Firefox<tor-firefox>`.

-Can the browser extension be used with Bitwarden hosted on the embassy?
+Can the browser extension be used with Bitwarden hosted on StartOS?
 -----------------------------------------------------------------------
 Yes, but only in a tor-enabled browser.
 Just add your .onion address as the server in the extension.
 Make sure that http:// is at the beginning, and NOT https://, as this will not work.